 cloud-native databases and

-The sharding middleware components allow the cluster to be abstracted away.
+The sharding middleware components allow a traditional database cluster to be abstracted away.
 You write

 SELECT foo FROM bar WHERE tenantId = 'abc' and the query router runs that query on the node which contains that data.
 Examples of these are Citus (Postgres) and Vitess (MySQL).